-Members of NMERB's Defined Benefit Plan accumulate service credit for each calendar quarter of employment with an NMERB employer and make contributions to that plan.
-Members who take a paid sabbatical, or paid leave of absence, continue to make contributions and therefore continue to earn service credit.
+Members of NMERB's Defined Benefit Plan accumulate service credit for each calendar quarter in which they are employed with an NMERB employer and make contributions to that plan.

-Members who take an unpaid sabbatical, or unpaid leave of absence, do not earn service credit.
-Members are required to render at least sixteen (16) days of service in a paid position working more than 25% of an FTE in a calendar quarter to earn service credit.
+Members must render at least sixteen (16) days of service in a paid position working more than 25% of an FTE in a calendar quarter to earn service credit.